fesch/ServerDuino/README.markdown

 It allows you to monitor:
 * Pressure
 * Tempreature
-*
 * Humidity
 * Light

-## License
-ServerDuino is released under the General Public License 3 (GPL3) released.

-## Authors
-ServerDuino is a project by:
-Robert Fisch (robert.fisch@caritas.lu)
-Charel Buchler (charel.buchler@caritas.lu)

-ServerDuino was mainly developed for Caritas Luxembourg, but we decided after on to release the project for the open source community together with Caritas Luxembourg.

 ## How it Works
 The Arduino Script monitors with it's sensors pressure, tempreature humidity and